InterVolz/intervolzdotcom/README.md

 the website repo

+## TODO:

+1. /resources - for linking to raw data like scripts and CSVs
+2. Post articles for January
+3.

 ## Article formatting

 1. The first 5 lines of the article contain metadata that needs to be parsed and trimmed.